 The next song on our Top 10 Aaliyah Songs list is the mesmerizing “More Than a Woman” from the Aaliyah album.
 This up-tempo song has a pop, electro, and hip-hop sound.
 This promising song is about her being more than a woman for her love interest.
 The music in this song was a different sound for Aaliyah.
 It has digital strings, synthetic bass and guitar riffs, which weren’t often used in her songs.
 She usually has an urban and r&b sound and this one was more of a pop and dance song.
 The lyrics tell a story that she’s more than enough for her lover.
 The assertive lyrics are empowering for women who want to be more than enough for their significant other.
 She sings the verses in a lower register while she sings the hook in an upper register.
 Her voice sounds really good with the music.
 The only problem with the song is she’s a little hard to understand.

 # 8 – Back & Forth

-This laid back song is from her debut album Age Ain’t Nohin’ But a Number.
-This up-tempo song has a dance, pop and r&b sound.
+This laid-back song is from her debut album Age Ain’t Nohin’ But a Number.
+This up-tempo song has a dance, pop and R&B sound.
 This party song is about Aaliyah having fun with her friends on the weekend.
 This is the track that introduced the world to Aaliyah.
-This song is age appropriate for her because she was a teenager at the time.
+This song is age-appropriate for her because she was a teenager at the time.
 It’s relatable to anyone who wants to hang out and have fun with his or her friends.
-R Kelly didn’t write a song that was too grown up for her.
+R Kelly didn’t write a too grown-up song for her.
 It wasn’t about sex or love.
 It was just about hanging out and having fun.
 It is simply a song for dancing.
 Her voice shines in this song.
 She sounds similar to Janet Jackson.
 Aaliyah’s vocals are layered on this track.
 She has a catchy double in the chorus and throughout the song.

 # 7 – At Your Best (You Are Love)